hyperlane-xyz/hips/HIP-6.md

 }
 ```

-#### Storage types
+#### Storage metadata

-To be forward compatible with alternative storage modalities, the announcement protocol includes a `storageType` parameter, encoded as the first byte of `_storageMetadata`.
+To be forward compatible with alternative storage modalities, the announcement protocol accepts arbitrary strings as metadata.

-Upon adoption, the only supported storage type will be AWS S3, which has `storageType == 1`.

-For the S3 type, the remaining `_storageMetadata` should be the base64-encoded URL of the S3 bucket.

-Future storage types may be proposed in future HIPs.
-The content of `_storageMetadata` is expected to vary by type.
+However, in order to this metadata to be understood by relayers, a common standard should be adopted for each storage modality supported by relayers.

+The modalities currently supported are local storage and AWS S3.
+Their storage metadata formats should be, respectively:

+> "file://{path_to_file}"
+> "s3://{bucket_name}/{bucket_region}"

+Future storage modalities should be announced using the "{modality_type}://" format.

 #### ValidatorRegistry